Nymbo/TFGON/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the DAE Ventures Non-Commercial License - see the LICENSE file for details.

-## Acknowledgments

-- Inspired by Hearthstone and other digital card games
-- Built with the LÖVE2D framework (https://love2d.org/)
-- Special thanks to the LÖVE2D community